-The NFH Group's operating concept is based to a large extent on the purchase of services from external suppliers.
-The agreements contain provisions relating to quality standards and are continuously followed up by the NFH Group in accordance with the outsourcing guidelines.
+The Group's operating concept is based to a large extent on the purchase of services from external suppliers.
+The agreements contain provisions relating to quality standards and are continuously followed up by the bank in accordance with the outsourcing guidelines.

 Given the risk inherent in using Information and communications technology, this area is subject to continuous monitoring.
-ICT-related Key Risk Indicators (KRIs) are closely monitored and included in the NFH Group's risk reporting to the Board and executive management team.
-The Internal Audit also carries out independent reviews and tests of the NFH Group's security in the area.
+ICT-related Key Risk Indicators (KRIs) are closely monitored and included in the bank's risk reporting to the Board and executive management team.
+The Internal Audit also carries out independent reviews and tests of the bank's security in the area.

-Given the NFH Group's earnings and financial strength, as well as the organisation's competence and management systems, the Board assesses that the NFH Group's overall risk exposure in relation to operational risk is acceptable and within the NFH Group 's adopted risk tolerance.
+Given the bank's earnings and financial strength, as well as the organisation's competence and management systems, the Board assesses that the bank's overall risk exposure in relation to operational risk is acceptable and within the bank's adopted risk tolerance.